robertsdotpm/p2pd/docs/source/built/rest_api.rst

 ---------------------------

 Peer addresses will be passed to the 'open' resource.
-A number of strategies are used to try establish connections.
+A number of strategies are used to establish connections.
 The order of success will define how fast connections can be opened.

 .. parsed-literal::